Welcome To The Beyonce Rodeo: New Country Album Drops To Praise - UrduPoint

 "Just a hair of a different color, but it hurts just the same."

-Then there's "Ya Ya," a boisterous, psychedelic soul dance mash-up that manages to sample both Nancy Sinatra's "These Boots Are Made For Walkin'" and The Beach Boys as it drops the mic.
+Then there's "Ya Ya," a boisterous, psychedelic soul dance mash-up that manages to sample both Nancy Sinatra's "These Boots Are Made For Walkin'" and The Beach Boys.

-"My family lived and died in America," Beyonce belts.
-"Whole lotta red and then white and blue/ History can't be erased."

 And "Sweet Honey Buckiin'" -- which incorporates hip-hop and house with strums on loop -- is among the songs that hat-tip to the first act of "Renaissance," which celebrated electronica's Black origins and evolution.